Trump runs into the difficulty of Putin diplomacy and ending a long war

 Trump has set his eye on the Nobel Peace Prize, with numerous allies offering nominations.

-But Trump has struggled to made headway on the world's two most vexing conflicts: the Russia-Ukraine war and Israel's offensive in Gaza against Hamas.
+But Trump has struggled to made headway on the world's two most vexing conflicts: the Russia-Ukraine war and Israel's offensive against Hamas in Gaza.

-In Washington, the summit was met by little response from Trump's allies.
-Republican lawmakers who spoke out were largely reserved and generally called for continued talks and constructive actions from the Trump administration.
+Republican lawmakers were largely reserved and generally called for continued talks and constructive actions from the Trump administration.

 “President Trump brought Rwanda and the DRC to terms, India and Pakistan to terms, Armenia and Azerbaijan to terms.
-I believe in our President, and believe he will do what he always does — rise to the challenge,” Rep. Brian Mast, a Florida Republican who chairs the House Foreign Affairs Committee, said in a statement to The Associated Press.
+I believe in our President, and believe he will do what he always does — rise to the challenge,” said Rep. Brian Mast, a Florida Republican who chairs the House Foreign Affairs Committee.

 Murkowski said it “was also encouraging to hear both presidents reference future meetings" but that Ukraine “must be part of any negotiated settlement and must freely agree to its terms.”